-- A student may appeal a grade derived from a singular course event as outlined below: - a) Any student who has an issue with a grade resulting from an individual course event (i.e. test, pop quiz, term paper, etc.) must attempt to resolve the matter with the faculty member who assigned the grade.
+- A student may appeal a grade derived from a singular course event as outlined below: - a.
+Any student who has an issue with a grade resulting from an individual course event (i.e. test, pop quiz, term paper, etc.) must attempt to resolve the matter with the faculty member who assigned the grade.
 A written appeal must be submitted to the instructor within three working days from the date the graded product is returned or made known to the student.
-Instructor's written response to the appeal should be made within three working days of receipt of the appeal. - b) In the event the matter cannot be resolved, the student may appeal the grade following the procedures outlined below: - The student shall present a written grade appeal to the Program Director of the area which the contested grade was awarded within three working days of the instructor's response. - ii) Program Director shall confer with the student and instructor to seek a resolution of the appeal and render a decision within three working days of receipt of the appeal.
-If the instructor happens to also be the Program Director, then the appeal should be submitted to the Assistant Vice President for Instructional Services. - Should the Program Director and student fail to reach a satisfactory resolution, the student shall forward a written appeal to the Assistant Vice President for Instructional Services for review within three working days. - iv) The decision of the Assistant Vice President for Instructional Services shall be made within three working days and the decision shall be considered final.
+Instructor's written response to the appeal should be made within three working days of receipt of the appeal. - In the event the matter cannot be resolved, the student may appeal the grade following the procedures outlined below: - The student shall present a written grade appeal to the Program Director of the area which the contested grade was awarded within three working days of the instructor's response.

+- ii.
+Program Director shall confer with the student and instructor to seek a resolution of the appeal and render a decision within three working days of receipt of the appeal.
+If the instructor happens to also be the Program Director, then the appeal should be submitted to the appropriate Dean. - iii.
+Should the Program Director and student fail to reach a satisfactory resolution, the student shall forward a written appeal to the appropriate Dean for review within three working days. - iv.
+The decision of the appropriate Dean, in consultation with their immediate supervisor, shall be made within three working days and the decision shall be considered final.